There are four main types of company shares as defined by the Companies Act.

 Last but not least is the redeemable share.
 This type of share is issued with agreement that it will buy them back at the option of either your company or your shareholder after a certain period or on a fixed date.
 However, your limited company cannot only have redeemable shares.

 Once you decided the types of shares your limited company are going to issue, you are to complete your statement of capital giving details of your shares types.

-At every anniversary of your company incorporation, you are to update your statement of share capital whether there is any changes, as part of your Confirmation statement filing.
+At every anniversary of your company incorporation, you are to update your statement of share capital whether there are any changes, as part of your confirmation statement filing.